 Drill out the damaged or improperly sized hole using a carbide end mill or drill.
 Mill the hole using a precision drill press or milling machine for accuracy.
 The diameter of the cutting tool should be as small as possible yet still encompass the entire damaged area.
 (See Figure 1)

 Cut a piece of replacement base material rod.
-Base material rod is made from FR-4 dowel stock.
+The base material rod is made from FR-4 dowel stock.
 Cut the length approximately 12.0 mm (0.50") longer than needed.

 Clean the reworked area.